HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

   sql_file="requests_by_3p.sql"
 ) }}

 While the amount of JavaScript requests are similar at the median, the actual size of those scripts is weighted (pun intended) a bit more heavily toward third-party sources.
-The median site sends 267kb of JavaScript from third-parties to desktop devices compared to 147kb from first-parties.
-The situation is very similar on mobile, where the median site ships 255kb of third-party scripts compared to 134kb of first-party scripts.
+The median site sends 267 KB of JavaScript from third-parties to desktop devices ,compared to 147 KB from first-parties.
+The situation is very similar on mobile, where the median site ships 255 KB of third-party scripts compared to 134 KB of first-party scripts.

 {{ figure_markup(